Primary Liver Cancer

 Liver cancer begins in the liver cells when they start to grow abnormally.
 Why this happens is not entirely understood, however, researchers suggest that liver cancer begins with damage to DNA.

-While primary liver cancer affects both sexes, and all ages and races, certain factors increase the risk:
+While primary liver cancer affects both sexes (but men more often than women) and all ages and races, certain factors increase the risk:

 • Aflatoxin exposure (foods contaminated with fungi that produce aflatoxins such as corn, peanuts, and soybeans)

-• Average age in Europe and the United States for a liver cancer diagnosis is sixty
+• Age: average age in the United States for a liver cancer diagnosis is 60

 • Bile duct disease (i.e. primary sclerosing cholangitis)